JuliaReach/LazySets.jl/docs/src/man/interval_hulls.md

 X = Ball2(ones(2), 0.5)
 ```

 To plot a lazy set, we use the `plot` function.
-Recall that, by design, lazy sets
+By design, lazy sets
 plots overapproximate with box directions only.
 To have a sharp definition of the
 borders, use the accuracy as a second argument.